siliconshells/agentic_rca/README.md

 > **[How Aegis works - the 2-minute version](docs/HOW_IT_WORKS.md)**: what it
 > does, what an RCA is, and where the telemetry comes from, with diagrams.
 No setup required.

-The agent loop is **hand-written on the Anthropic Messages API**.
+The agent loop is **written on the Anthropic Messages API**.
 Retries, token/cost budgets, prompt-cache prefixes, context management, tool permissions, crash recovery, and OpenTelemetry tracing are the project.
 Everything runs against a **deterministic seeded incident world with ground-truth root causes**, so accuracy, evidence precision, injection